michalkielan/PassDictionaryGenerator/README.md

 ...
 ```

 And we want to login to some service.
-All you have to do is remember few words for example: 'Tom acid cat hammer' or better create a mnemonic story with those words like: "Tom on acid riding on the cat with the hammer", then find each word in your dictionary, copy the passphrases to create your strong password like the picture below.
+All you have to do is remember few words for example: '**Tom acid cat hammer**' or better create a mnemonic story with those words like: "**Tom** on **acid** riding on the **cat** with the **hammer**", then find each word in your dictionary, copy the passphrases to create your strong password like the picture below.
 Do it each time you want to login.

 ![test](../master/doc/pass.png)